Jonathan2251/lbt/source/lld.rst

 .. rubric:: ch13_1.cpp
 .. literalinclude:: ../exlbt/input/ch13_1.cpp

-Above code can be reduced to :num:`Figure #lld-deadcodestripping` to perform mark and swip in graph for Dead Code Stripping.
+Above code can be reduced to :numref:`lld-deadcodestripping` to perform mark and swip in graph for Dead Code Stripping.

 .. _lld-deadcodestripping: